wgseligman/GramsSim/util/README.md

     ./gramsg4 --energyCut 199.9 --options myEnergyStudyOptions.xml

 If a job option has `type="boolean"`, then it's a feature that can be turned on or off.
-Possble values are `true`, `false`, `on`, `off`, `0`, `1`.
+Possible values are `true`, `false`, `on`, `off`, `0`, `1`.

+For example:

 ```
   <option name="recombination" type="boolean" value="on" desc="turn recombination on/off"/>
 ```

 This is different from a job option that has `type="flag"`.
-Then on the command line the options takes no arguments; either it's there or it isn't.
+Then on the command line the option takes no arguments; either it's there or it isn't.
+Examples of a flag are `--verbose` and `--help`.

 For example, if this is in the XML file:

 ```
   <option name="makeHistograms" type="flag" desc="make my special hists"/>